-Floodway: The portion of the flood hazard area where flows are deepest, fastest and most destructive.
-The floodway typically includes the main channel of a stream and a portion of the adjacent overbank area.
+Floodway: The portion of the Flood Hazard Area where flows are deepest, fastest and most destructive.
+The Floodway typically includes the main channel of a stream and a portion of the adjacent overbank area.

-Flood Prone Areas: Includes the flood hazard area as defined by the Government of Alberta's flood hazard maps and other areas affected by riverine flooding greater than the design flood as defined by member municipalities in respect of their local context.
+Flood Prone Areas: Includes the Flood Hazard Area as defined by the Government of Alberta's Flood Hazard Maps and other areas affected by riverine flooding greater than the Design Flood as defined by member municipalities in respect of their local context.

-Greenfield Development: An area for future growth

-located outside of the built-up urban area or previously approved planned areas.
+Greenfield Development: An area for future growth located outside of the built-up urban area or previously approved planned areas.

-Hamlet: A designated unincorporated community that consists of 5 or more dwellings, has a generally accepted boundary and name, and contains land that is used for non-residential purposes.
+Hamlet: As defined in the Municipal Government Act, a designated unincorporated community that consists of 5 or more dwellings, has a generally accepted boundary and name, and contains land that is used for non-residential purposes.

-Hamlet Growth Area: A new settlement area or an existing hamlet that is designated as a priority for growth, and includes residential and employment uses, and will include a main street or central commercial area.
+Hamlet Growth Area: A new settlement area or an existing Hamlet that is designated as a priority for growth, and includes residential and employment uses, and will include a main street or central commercial area.